tagohd/mono/Talk/Talk - Characters/(Talk) Luke Campbell.md

 >There are no plans to include any sexually explicit scenes in the game.
 I don't want to write that.
 >%%[aq:: How old are Luke, Sam, and Case?]%%

-sudoMinor:: Made Luke 17 so that Case can still be old enough to have a job but it's less weird for him to have a relationship with Luke.
-Also realized if Case just graduated high school, he should be 18, not 19 (unless he got held back).

-sudoMinor:: Changed Luke's birthday to 22 October, the day I first started writing MONO.
-#minorChange #unseenByLun

 (Carried over from [[Sam Ward#Characterizations]])
 * \[Sam\] is about Luke's age, so...
 16-17?
 (I haven't really decided how old Luke is, either.)